How to Pursue Nursing as a Second Career

 Now’s a Great Time to Enter the Nursing Profession

-Nurses also receive competitive wages.
-As of 2018, the median annual salary for registered nurses was $71,730, and the highest-paid 10 percent of registered nurses earned more than $106,530!
-To put these figures into perspective, average job growth for all occupations is 5 percent, and the median annual salary earned by all occupations is $38,640.
+The pay is great, as well.
+According to the BLS, the average annual salary* for registered nurses was about $83,000, with the highest-paid 10 percent of registered nurses earning over $120,000.
+To put these figures into perspective, the average annual salary* earned by all occupations is about $46,000.

 What Is a Registered Nurse?

 Registered nurses (RN) provide medical treatment to those in need.
 Registered nurses typically hold an Associate Degree in Nursing (ADN), a Bachelor of Science in Nursing (BSN), or a Master of Science in Nursing (MSN).
 Once a person has completed the requisite education to earn their degree, the final step is to pass the NCLEX-RN exam.
 The NCLEX-RN exam focuses on four areas that relate to the profession: the nursing process, patient care, communication and documentation, and teaching and learning.
 Passing this exam allows you to then become a registered nurse.

 Registered nurses perform a wide range of duties centered on patient care and treatment.
 RNs can also focus on a particular area or sub-specialty of nursing care.
 These areas of care include but are not limited to oncology, pediatrics, mental health, and geriatrics.

 Registered nurses play an essential role in the medical team.
 They assist physicians in providing treatment to patients suffering from various medical conditions.
 In addition to administering medical care to patients, nurses are tasked with educating patients and their families.
 They also act as the bridge between the patient and the rest of the medical team.